-INTERVIEW BY ROBIN FLEMING
+INTERVIEW AND INTRODUCTION BY ROBIN FLEMING

 My father has been shooting photographs for my entire life.
 I used to take it for granted, it was his job.
 But as I’ve gotten older I began to understand that he lives, eats and breathes his art.
 His approach to life, his sense of humor and his understanding of the human condition have pushed me to pursue a life of creativity.
 He’s told me that photography made his life.
 But it actually gave me life, as my mother was his model, and he, her photographer.
 I hope to find my art as he’s found his.
 He’s captured moments in time and seen deep into the eyes of many souls.
 He is an inspiration as an artist, a man, my best friend and my father.

 Outside London in a place called Twickenham, Middlesex in 1937.